 Level 2 - Dumbbell workouts

-Once you can perform body workouts easily with proper technique, you can start lifting actual weights!
-Dumbbells are the best piece of weightlifting equipment to start with because they are less intimidating then barbells, every gym (even apartment and hotel gyms) has them, and you can scale your weight up easily.
-They are also easy to incorporate in bodyweight workouts that you've been practicing.
-Like adding dumbbells to each hand when performing lunges or doing goblet squats with one.
+Once you can perform bodyweight workouts easily with proper technique, you can start lifting actual free weights!
+Dumbbells are the best piece of weightlifting equipment to start with because they are less intimidating than barbells, every gym (even apartment and hotel gyms) has them, and you can scale your weight up easily.
+They are also easy to incorporate in bodyweight or resistance band workouts that you've been practicing.
+For example, adding dumbbells to each hand when performing lunges.
 Once a weight starts feeling easy to lift you can increase it by five pounds and so on.

-Here are a few examples of dumbbell workouts:
+Here are a few examples of dumbbell exercises:

 - Goblet squats